frozenlib/parse-display/README.md

 ## Helper attributes

+Helper attributes can be written in the following positions.

 |             attribute              | struct | enum | variant | field |
 | ---------------------------------- | ------ | ---- | ------- | ----- |
 | `#[display("...")]`                | ✔      | ✔    | ✔       | ✔     |